Is Poker Gambling?

 A person rolling dice on a poker table.

-If you had to walk up to anyone who’s ever played live or online poker and ask them if poker is gambling, you’d probably get a different answer from each one.
-Some might say yes and others no, while the truth lies somewhere in between.
+If you had to walk up to anyone who’s ever played live or online poker and ask them, “Is poker considered gambling?” you’d probably get a different answer from each one.
+Some might say yes, and others see it as a game of skill and say no. The truth, however, lies somewhere in between.

 According to the Oxford Advanced Learner’s Dictionary, gambling is “the activity of playing games of chance for money and of betting on horses, etc.”